-Customer Relationship Management (CRM)– 17Hats $199 per year, $37 if paying per month.
-Get a 10% discount through this link
+Customer Relationship Management (CRM)– 17Hats $295 per year, $45 if paying per month.
+Get a special discount through this link

 17Hats is great for workflow and project management.
 It has great lead management and automation properties.
 I love that once configured, when somebody fills out the contact form in my website, they are automatically added as a lead in 17Hats, an email is sent and a workflow is automatically created to standardize the process of converting the lead into a customer.

 I can send an online proposal with a contract that the customer can sign online at the same time that they approve the proposal.
 This then triggers the onboarding workflow thus shaving a lot of time in the onboarding process for new projects.